GotardPL/Liblink-Skipper/README.md

 Installation:
 1. Download the source code in a zip file and extract it to any folder
-2. Open extensions settings in Chrome or any Chromium based browser and enable developer mode
+2. Open extensions settings in Chrome or any Chromium-Based browser and enable developer mode
 4. Click "load unpacked" and select the folder with the extracted files